Calendly

 Gating the Calendly form

 Let's say you want your prospects to be able to book a demo.
-The straight forward way of doing this would be to create a basic form on your website asking the user for information you would normally ask about such as name, email and company.
-If you are using the Dreamdata auto-identify script we will automatically identify the users and associate the anonymous cookie id with the submitted email.
-Read more about tracking forms here.
+The straightforward way of doing this would be to create a basic form on your website asking the user for the information you would typically ask about, such as name, email, and company.

-After the users has submitted the basic form, you have multiple options we will cover them all.
+After the users have submitted the basic form, you have multiple options:

 Redirect to Calendly

-Right after the form submit you might redirect users to a page where they see the Calendly form, or you might want to first validate the users email and via the email share the next page.
+Right after the form submits, you might redirect users to a page where they see the Calendly form, or you might want to first validate the user's email and via the email share the next page.

-If you decided to send the user directly to the Calendly url, you might want to parse the users information directly in the calendly url, such as email to avoid having the user to enter the same information twice.
-Read more about how to add pre-filled information the Calendly url here.
-This can be done both in the email you send to the prospect or if you would want to redirect the user directly to the calendly link.
+If you decided to send the user directly to the Calendly URL, you might want to pass the user's information directly in the calendly UR:, such as email, to avoid having the user enter the same information twice.

 https://calendly.com/YOUR_LINK/30min?email=john@doe2.com&first_name=John&last_name=Doe

-If you decide to use the method, and would want to track the Calendly scheduling as a conversion or other how its an important trackingpoint for you in the customer journey we recommend combining it with the use of Zapier as described below.
+If you decide to use the method and would want to track the Calendly scheduling as a conversion or how it's a critical tracking point for you in the customer journey, we recommend combining it with Zapier as described further down in this article.

 Redirect to embed form

-You might also decide to send the user to an embed version of the Calendly form on your own website.
-It has the advantage that you are now able to track when the user submits the Calendly form directly in the browser using post message.
-Read more about what post messages Calendly make available here.
+It has the advantage that you track when the user submits the Calendly form directly in the browser using a post message.

 window.addEventListener("message", function(e) {